OmNomCake1/ROS2-docker-test/README.md

 ---------------------------
 ### How it works
 1. > How does my code from github which I cloned to my **host** appear in the container?

-If you look in the Dockerfile, it simply uses `ros:jazzy-ros-base` as the base image, which is a minimal Ubuntu 24.04 + important ROS 2 packages image.
-It then **copies** all the code from this repo (on the host) to the container filesystem at /root/ros2_docker_test.

 2. > Why do code changes made IN the container still persist even after it shuts down?

 In `docker-compose.yml`, there is a **bind mount** under *volumes*, which basically *mounts* this repository into the docker filesystem at /root/ros2_docker_test.
 Simply, a bind mount is a directory which is shared between the host and the container, reflecting changes in real time, both ways.
+If you look in the Dockerfile, it simply uses `ros:jazzy-ros-base` as the base image, which is a minimal Ubuntu 24.04 + important ROS 2 packages image.
+It then **mounts** all the code from this repo (on the host) to the container filesystem at /root/ros2_docker_test.

 3. > Why do I not need to rebuild the image everytime I edit code?